Research Policy

 1. Purpose

-To ensure that research including surveys, interviews and evaluation studies involving staff and students at CIT, CIT's agents or related parties, conform to accepted ethical standards and meet CIT requirements.
+To ensure that all research conducted at CIT conforms to accepted ethical standards and meets CIT requirements.

 2. Scope